aspose-svg/Aspose.SVG-Products/svg/en/net/merger/gif-to-png/_index.md

 1. Use one of the [ImageRenderingOptions()](https://reference.aspose.com/svg/net/aspose.svg.rendering.image/imagerenderingoptions/) constructor to initialize a new instance of the ImageRenderingOptions class.
 You can customize the rendering process by specifying the page size, image format, etc. PNG is used as the default image format.
 1. Create an instans of ImageDevice using the [ImageDevice()](https://reference.aspose.com/svg/net/aspose.svg.rendering.image/imagedevice/imagedevice/#constructor_3) constructor.
 1. Call the [RenderTo(`device`)](https://reference.aspose.com/svg/net/aspose.svg/svgdocument/renderto/#renderto) method to send the current document to the output rendering device.
-1. Multiple GIF images will be saved into one PNG file on the specified path.</br></br>
+1. Multiple GIF images will be saved into one PNG file on the specified path.

+{{<section documentation>}}

 A high-speed C# library allows .NET developers to merge GIF files into one PNG image quickly and efficiently.
 The [Aspose.Svg.Rendering.Image](https://reference.aspose.com/svg/net/aspose.svg.rendering.image/) namespace provides specific device classes as well as a few rendering options classes responsible for rendering to raster formats: JPEG, PNG, BMP, GIF, and TIFF.
-Please visit <a href="https://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/" target="_blank">our documentation</a> to learn more about using Aspose.SVG API functions. </br></br>
+Please visit <a href="https://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/" target="_blank">our documentation</a> to learn more about using Aspose.SVG API functions.

-<h2>Online Image Merger</h2>
+{{<section online-merger>}}
+---
+h2: Online Image Merger
+---

 Aspose.SVG offers a free online <a href="https://products.aspose.app/svg/merger" target="_blank">Image Merger</a> App that combines multiple images into a single file.
-You can choose a kind of Image Merger for different source files such as SVG, JPG, PNG, BMP, ICO, GIF, or TIFF, and save the merging result to one of the following output formats: JPG, PNG or SVG.
+You can choose a kind of Image Merger for different source files such as SVG, JPG, PNG, BMP, ICO, GIF, or TIFF, and save the result to one of the following output formats: JPG, PNG or SVG.
 Our application is multifunctional.
 You can create image collages, edit and manipulate images before merging.
-Image Merger allows you to freely add images, rotate, scale, add backgrounds, filters and move each image until you are happy with the end result of your design.</br>
+Image Merger allows you to freely add images, rotate, scale, add backgrounds, filters and move each image until you are happy with the end result of your design.

-{{% /blocks/products/pf/agp/content %}}
+{{<section get-started>}}
+---

-{{% blocks/products/pf/agp/content h2="Get Started with .NET SVG API" %}}
+h2: Get Started with .NET SVG API
+---

-Install from command line as ```nuget install Aspose.SVG``` or via Package Manager Console of Visual Studio with ```Install-Package Aspose.SVG```.</br>
+Install from command line as ```nuget install Aspose.SVG``` or via Package Manager Console of Visual Studio with ```Install-Package Aspose.SVG```.
 Alternatively, get the offline MSI installer or DLLs in a ZIP file from [downloads](https://downloads.aspose.com/svg/net).
-Aspose.SVG for .NET API is a standalone library and does not depend on any software for SVG document processing.</br>
+Aspose.SVG for .NET API is a standalone library and does not depend on any software for SVG document processing.
  For more details about C# library installation and system requirements, please refer to [Aspose.SVG Documentation](https://docs.aspose.com/svg/net/getting-started/).
-{{% /blocks/products/pf/agp/content %}}

-{{< blocks/products/pf/agp/other-supported-section title="Other Supported Mergers" >}}

-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/jpg-to-jpg/" name="JPG to JPG" description="JPEG Image" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/jpg-to-png/" name="JPG to PNG" description="Portable Network Graphics" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/jpg-to-bmp/" name="JPG to BMP" description="Bitmap Image" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/jpg-to-gif/" name="JPG to GIF" description="Graphical Interchange Format" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/jpg-to-tiff/" name="JPG to TIFF" description="Tagged Image Format" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/png-to-png/" name="PNG TO PNG" description="Portable Network Graphics" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/png-to-jpg/" name="PNG to JPG" description="JPEG Image" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/png-to-bmp/" name="PNG to BMP" description="Bitmap Image" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/png-to-gif/" name="PNG to GIF" description="Graphical Interchange Format" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/png-to-tiff/" name="PNG to TIFF" description="Tagged Image Format" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/gif-to-gif/" name="GIF to GIF" description="Graphical Interchange Format" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/gif-to-jpg/" name="GIF to JPG" description="JPEG Image" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/svg-to-pdf/" name="SVG TO PDF" description="Portable Document Format" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/svg-to-xps/" name="SVG TO XPS" description="XML Paper Specifications" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/svg-to-bmp/" name="SVG TO BMP" description="Bitmap Image" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/svg-to-image/" name="SVG TO IMAGE" description="Image formats" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/svg-to-jpeg/" name="SVG TO JPEG" description="JPEG Image" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/svg-to-gif/" name="SVG TO GIF" description="Graphical Interchange Format" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/svg-to-png/" name="SVG to PNG" description="Portable Network Graphics" >}}
-{{< blocks/products/pf/agp/other-supported-section-item href="https://products.aspose.com/svg/net/merger/svg-to-tiff/" name="SVG TO TIFF" description="Tagged Image Format" >}}

-{{< /blocks/products/pf/agp/other-supported-section >}}
-{{< /blocks/products/pf/main-container >}}
-{{< /blocks/products/pf/main-wrap-class >}}
+{{<section other-mergers>}}
+---
+title: Other Supported Mergers
+subTitle: "You can merge Images into other file formats:"
+---